Best places to visit in Bath - Blog cover

 Bath is synonymous with the great author Jane Austen in the literary world.
 A one-time resident of the city, this is where she wrote some of her most prized material.
 She found inspiration from the city’s socialites and their scandals.
 The characters she observed in Bath became central figures in her books, providing a glimpse of life in this city.
 Notable works include Persuasion and Northanger Abbey.
 If you plan to visit Bath, one of our tips is to immerse yourself in a Jane Austen novel before arrival.

 The nearly 300-year-old Georgian townhouse pays tribute to the author and is a top attraction in Bath.
-The center provides a lens on the author’s life and works and the Regency period of her day.
+The Jane Austen Centre provides a lens on the author’s life and works and the Regency period of her day.
 She resided in Bath between 1800 and 1806.

 This will be right up your alley if you enjoy interactive and immersive exhibits.
 Your hosts are dressed in Regency period fashion, and the displays will connect you to the life of Jane Austen.
 A film is available that describes the author’s life.